ReeceGoding/Frustration-One-Year-With-R/README.md

     attempt to fix R’s inconsistencies by making new libraries is doomed to fail.
 Base R is inconsistent, so the only way to be consistent with it is to be inconsistent.
-For example, `as.foo()` is inconsistent with R’s S3 system, but it’s what I’d expect to find if there was a new class called `foo` in a library.
+For example, `as.foo()` is inconsistent with R’s S3 system, but it’s what I’d expect to find with a new class called `foo` in a library.
 The only solution to this problem is to somehow write code that completely ignores base R, but that becomes impossible as soon as you try to load anyone else’s packages.
 -   I’m sure that I’ve seen the main author of the Tidyverse quoted as saying that he didn’t want it to be a monolith.
 However, it undeniably is one.
 Tidyverse packages will throw errors with